-Complaints may be made verbally or in writing and will be responded to within 7 days.
+Complaints may be made verbally or in writing and will be responded to within 7 days of their receipt by the Centre.
 The Law Centre will consider all complaints received, treat all complaints with respect – recognising its importance to the complainant – and wherever possible resolve complaints to the satisfaction of the complainant.

-All parties to the complaint will be kept informed throughout the complaint process.
+You will be kept informed of the progress of your complaint throughout the process.

-- Make complaint verbally, in writing, or over the phone to a Law Centre staff member.
-When making a complaint please include: Your full name and contact details, clearly defined specific grievance and details of the incident, clearly identified desired outcome.
+- Make your complaint in person, in writing, or over the phone to a Law Centre staff member.
+When making the complaint please include: Your full name and contact details, clearly state your grievance and details of the incident, and identify your desired outcome.
 If the staff member can assist with your grievance at the time, please cooperate with them.

-- Your complaint will be investigated by the Principal Legal Officer.
-Please be aware of limited time resources of the Law Centre and be patient when waiting for a response.
+- If you are not able to resolve your complaint with the staff member the matter will be referred to and investigated by the Principal Solicitor.
+Please be aware of the limited time resources of the Law Centre and be patient when waiting for a response.

 Complaints about Lawyers:

-As a professional, lawyers are expected to provide an extremely high standard to their client.
-A few common issues you may have with your lawyer:
+As a professional, lawyers are expected to provide an extremely high standard of service to their clients.
+Some issues which may arise include:

 - Unprofessional conduct; including when undue delays occur and appropriate care & diligence is not taken.

-- Lack of Communication; if you feel you are having communication difficulties, let your lawyer know as soon as is practicable and if need be they can refer to the Principle Legal Officer for advice.
+- Lack of communication; if you feel you are having communication difficulties, let your lawyer know as soon as is practicable and if need be they can refer to the Principle Solicitor for advice.

-- You do not agree with legal advice given; if you feel this way please tell your lawyer this and they will refer the matter to the Principle Legal Officer for review.
+- You do not agree with legal advice given; if you feel this way please tell your lawyer this and they will refer the matter to the Principle Solicitor for review.

-If you are still unsatisfied with the conduct of a legal professional after following the aforementioned Mental Health Law Centre complaints procedure then please contact the Legal practice board, Legal Profession Complaints Committee.
+If you are still dissatisfied with the conduct of a legal professional after following the Mental Health Law Centre complaints procedure then please contact the Legal Practice Board, Legal Profession Complaints Committee.
 Ph: 08 9461 2299; Email: firstname.lastname@example.org.